grammarly/rocker/README.md

 What is not supported yet:

-1. `ADD <url>`
-2. Adding tar archives that supposed to automatically extract
+1. Adding tar archives that supposed to automatically extract

 ---